PALSSpring/2016IntroToProgramming/SYLLABUS.md

 * Cloud coding and Local Coding
 * Using the terminal (BASH)
 * Compiling code from the terminal
-C* ompiling code from Makefiles
+* Compiling code from Makefiles

 Tools:
 * standard template library